Best iPhone external microphones for video iMore 2022

 Best overall: RØDE VideoMic Me-L

 The RØDE VideoMic Me-L is a high-quality directional microphone that doesn't require a battery and effortlessly plugs into your iPhone via the Lightning port.
 The durable aluminum body makes it perfect for taking on adventures like camping and traveling.
-At the same time, the small and portable design means you can pop it in your bag without any hassle.
+At the same time, the small and portable design means you can pop it into your bag without any hassle.
 The RØDE VideoMic Me-L can be paired with a fuzzy windscreen to keep the recorded audio as crystal clear as possible, which is why it's the best iPhone external microphone.

 - Good for outdoors